 Means to change or alter greatly by humerous or grotesque effect.
 I like the humerous effect side.
 It is so cool to transmogrify any ordinary event into something hilarious.
 The word just sounds funny.

 unctuous (UNGK-choo-es) 1. characterized by affected, exaggerated, or insincere earnestness.
 2. having the quality or characteristics of oil or ointment; slippery.
 3. containing or composed of oil or fat.
 4. abundant in organic materials; soft and rich.
+Click to receive the free Daily Vocabula.

 It's slick, oily (like a used car salesman).